Mera (character)

-Originally portrayed as a supporting character to her husband, the superhero Aquaman, possessing the formidable hydrokinetic power to create and control water, modern writers have given greater emphasis to her superhuman physical strength.
-In recent years, Mera has featured as a member of DC Comics' flagship superhero team, the Justice League.
-Queen Mera's earlier storylines have also portrayed her mental breakdown, as she was faced with crippling loss.
-The stories explored her attempts at coping with lasting anger and rage.
-More recent storylines have explored her approach to rulership in comparison to her husband.
+A royal native of the extradimensional, oceanic realm of Xebel (originally Dimension Aqua) and a member of the Xebellian sub-race, Mera is often portrayed as a queen consort of Aquaman whom possess natural hydrokinetic abilities.
+During her publication history, earlier stories often focused on her relationship with Aquaman the mental impact of the untimely death of her son, Arthur Jr. Following revisions to her character from the New 52 onward, she is portrayed as a respected superhero and protector of Atlantis alongside Aquaman with heroic traits and differs from him ideologically due to being native to the ocean.
+For a time, the character has also served as the chief monarch of Atlantis as the queen regnant, having ascended following Aquaman's abdication of the role during several crises.

-The character has been adapted substantially in various media, most notably featured in the DC Extended Universe.
-Actress Amber Heard portrayed Mera in Justice League and its director's cut, reprised the role in Aquaman and will return in Aquaman and the Lost Kingdom.
-The character has also been adapted in the Young Justice television series.
+The character has been adapted substantially in various media, she was played by Elena Satine on Smallville and most notably featured in the DC Extended Universe where Amber Heard portrayed Mera in Justice League and its director's cut, reprised the role in Aquaman and returned in Aquaman and the Lost Kingdom.
+The character has also been adapted in the animated Young Justice television series.

 Publication history

 Queen Mera's Silver Age debut in Aquaman #11 (September 1963) set her place of origin as the mysterious "Dimension Aqua".
 Aquaman and Mera were married in the first on-camera superhero wedding in comic book history, in Aquaman #18 (Dec 1964).

-During the 2011 "Brightest Day" storyline, Dimension Aqua was revealed to be the extradimensional penal colony known formally as Xebel, a place of exile for an ancient faction of Atlantean people, banished along with their descendants after one of the many civil wars of the submerged Atlantis.
+During the 2011 "Brightest Day" storyline, Dimension Aqua was revealed to be the extradimensional penal colony known formally as "Xebel", a place of exile for an ancient faction of Atlantean people, banished along with their descendants after one of the many civil wars among the survivors of Atlantis following the sinking of the city.